kristianmandrup/puppeteer-browser-agent/README.md

 ## Custom implementation example

-A custom implementation would look like the following snippet, where factory methods in each custom class can be used to wire the implementation as needed.
+A custom browser agent implementation could look something like the following code snippet, where factory methods in each custom class can be used to wire the implementation as needed.

 ```ts
 export class MyAgentPlanner extends AgentPlanner {